Maloof Productions: Maloof Motion Pictures

 Maloof Motion Pictures, the company’s film division, produced Dimension Film's Feast in conjunction with Ben Affleck, Matt Damon and Wes Craven.
 The film was released theatrically in September 2006 and was named a "Must-See" film for Fall by Entertainment Weekly.
 The division is currently at work on its next project, The Big Biazarro, a drama based on the Leonard Wise novel, to star Pierce Brosnan, from a script by Vondie Curtis-Hall.

 In addition to film and television production, Maloof Productions spearheads the entertainment outreach for the Maloof properties.
 The company brokered partnerships with 20th Century Fox, Columbia Pictures and Dimension Films for the world premieres of Elektra, Deuce Bigalo: European Gigalo and Feast respectively at the Palms Casino Resort.
 It was also instrumental in integrating Maloof Music artist Narwhal into both the Feast soundtrack and the film itself.

-Maloof Music
+Malpoof Music

-Records put out by Maloof Productions get distributed through David Geffen's Interscope label.
+Records put out by Malpoof Productions get distributed through David Geffen's Interscope label.